ricardokleinklein/ricardokleinklein.github.io/_posts/2020-08-02-thoughts-on-gpt3.md

 As a matter of fact, our brain does have different regions specialized in processing different sources of information, and that labor division allows us to efficiently go through our daily lives far more smoothly than if we had to continuously process in a conscious way our breath, digestion or heart rhythm, to name a few. [^9] But is GPT-3 doing that kind of "node clustering" learning?

-We must bear in mind that only the largest GPT-3 was able to perform satisfactorily across experiments, and still it has a hard time trying to infer new problems such as basic mathematical operations and it is unclear how it would perform in some of the tasks suggested in these lines.
+We must bear in mind that only the largest GPT-3 was able to perform satisfactorily across experiments, and still it has a tough time trying to infer new problems such as basic mathematical operations and it is unclear how it would perform in some of the tasks suggested in these lines.
 Even though more research is needed to fully understand what is going on within GPT-3, it seems unlikely at this point that the path to more general intelligence will need bigger networks.

 ## At the end of the day...